satansdeer/satansdeer.github.com/content/legacy-posts/localize-your-app-without-translation-keys/index.md

 ## The Problem With Naming Every String

-Imagine you are localizing a sign-in screen.
+Start with a sign-in screen.

 The button says: